-A derivative of B. subtilis BS34A, selected for resistance to streptomycin (BS34ASTR) was used as the donor strain and a derivative of B. subtilis CU2189 selected for resistance to rifampicin and fusidic acid (BSCU2189RF) was used as a recipient strain.
-Conjugation by filter mating was performed as previously described with some modifications.
-B. subtilis
+A derivative of B. subtilis BS34A, selected for resistance to STR (BS34ASTR) was used as the donor strain and a derivative of B. subtilis CU2189 selected for resistance to RIF and FUS (BSCU2189RF) was used as a recipient strain.
+Conjugation by filter mating was performed as